 - Complete the PCR for the patient and agree the most appropriate course of action, the counselling and advice needs and any requirements for follow up or referral.
 The care record should be initiated at first consultation and used to inform care on an ongoing basis. - Help the patient understand the most appropriate way to obtain the best clinical outcome from the medicine, according to their assessed needs.
 Some patients will require daily supervised administration of their medication and ongoing monitoring.
-Other patients will require ongoing supplies of small amounts of medication. - Agree how to contact the patient regarding any issues that arise with their care in line with the patient's preference. - Notify the start date to the clinical team. - Contact the Hepatitis C Pharmacist as soon as possible if there are relevant clinical issues or if the patient fails to attend the pharmacy (a message should be left if direct contact is not possible) - Maintain a running stock balance for each patient on the Stock Balance Recording Log sheet. - o Document relevant care issues in the PCR as they arise. - Advise patient that the service will be available during all contracted hours.
+Other patients will require ongoing supplies of small amounts of medication. - Agree how to contact the patient regarding any issues that arise with their care in line with the patient's preference. - \circ $\;$ Notify the actual start date to the clinical team $\;$ - Contact the specialist pharmacy team in Glasgow as soon as possible if there are relevant clinical issues or if the patient fails to attend the pharmacy (a message should be left if direct contact is not possible). - Maintain a running stock balance for each patient on the Stock Balance Recording Log sheet. - Document relevant care issues in the PCR as they arise. - Advise patient that the service will be available to patients during all contracted hours.